 Sending our children to good schools can really eat up a big chunk of our family budget.
 So, how do we prepare for our children’s future?
 We save up for their college fund in mutual funds over educational plans.
-Here’s why.
+Here are the reasons why.

 The Need for a College Fund

 As parents to young children, my husband and I acknowledge the need for the education of our daughters.
 We want them to grow up to become strong, able, and independent women.
 Education will arm them with the knowledge for their future.

 While we are homeschooling them for elementary and possibly until high school, we cannot neglect the fact that they might or will proceed for further schooling.
 We say “might”, because we are open for unstructured education.
 However, they can also proceed to university if they wish to do so.

 In order to be able to send our girls to a good school, we need to start early in saving up for their future.
 While we are a two-income household, this is still quite a challenge for us because I am a freelancer.
 My income does not come in regularly.